Spanish Adjectives Explained with Clear Examples

 - libros → interesantes

-2. Describe 3 things around you
+2. Describe three things around you

 Use: noun + adjective